Deer Valley High School (California): DVHS Planetarium

+Deer Valley High School is one of the few high schools in the Bay Area to have a planetarium.

 Incidents

 2009 shooting

-On September 16, 2009, at about 8:29 am, a 16-year-old student of Deer Valley High School was shot in the arm and chest near the school.
+On September 16, 2009, at about 8:29 am, a sixteen-year-old student of Deer Valley High School was shot in the arm and chest near the school.
 The shots were fired from a vehicle, which then drove off.
-The victim was lifted by air to John Muir Medical Center and underwent surgery.
-The school, along with all other schools in the district, then went into lockdown later that morning.
-19-year-old Yousuf Mohammad Aziz and another person were arrested in connection with the shooting.
-In 2011, Aziz was convicted of charges of premeditated attempted murder, assault with a firearm, shooting at an inhabited dwelling and two counts of street terrorism, and was sentenced to 7 years to life in prison.
+The victim was airlifted to John Muir Medical Center and underwent surgery.
+The school, along with all other schools in the district, then went into lockdown later that morning. nineteen-year-old Yousuf Mohammad Aziz and another person were arrested in connection with the shooting.
+In 2011, Aziz was convicted of charges of premeditated attempted murder, assault with a firearm, shooting at an inhabited dwelling and two counts of street terrorism, and was sentenced to seven years to life in prison.

 2013 bomb threats

 In April 2013, the school received continuous bomb threats in a single week, with evacuations held on an hourly basis due to safety concerns.
 These bomb threats were also sent out to Black Diamond Middle School as well, with these types of threats deemed "anonymous".
-It was later revealed that a 16 year old student was responsible for the bomb threats, and was arrested soon after.
+It was later revealed that a sixteen-year-old student was responsible for the bomb threats, and was arrested soon after.
 No one was hurt during those evacuation periods.

 2020 shooting

 On January 31, 2020, at around 8:30pm, a fight broke out in the parking lot of the school.
-A sixteen year old student, Jonathan Parker, was shot three times during a basketball game against cross-town rival Antioch High School.
+A sixteen-year-old student, Jonathan Parker, was shot three times during a basketball game against cross-town rival Antioch High School.
 The teen later died from his injuries.
 The shooter, a student in Pittsburg CA, later turned himself in to the U.S. Marshal Service and the Oakland Police Department after hiding from authorities in Oakland, CA.